gruntwork-io/terraform-google-static-assets/modules/cloud-storage-static-website/README.md

 # Google Cloud Storage Static Website

-This Terraform Module creates an [Google Cloud Storage](https://cloud.google.com/storage/) bucket that can be used to host a [static website](https://cloud.google.com/storage/docs/hosting-static-website).
+This Terraform Module creates a [Google Cloud Storage](https://cloud.google.com/storage/) bucket that can be used to host a [static website](https://cloud.google.com/storage/docs/hosting-static-website).
 That is, the website can contain static HTML, CSS, JS, and images.
-This module allows you to specify custom routing rules for the website and optionally, create a custom domain name for it.
+This module also allows you to optionally create a custom domain name for it.

 Some benefits of hosting your static assets, like images or JavaScript files, in a bucket include: